nautechsystems/nautilus_trader/README.md

 eliminating many classes of bugs at compile-time.

 The project increasingly utilizes Rust for core performance-critical components.
-Python language binding is handled through Cython, with static libraries linked at compile-time before the wheel binaries are packaged, so a user does not need to have Rust installed to run NautilusTrader.
-In the future as more Rust code is introduced, [PyO3](https://pyo3.rs/latest) will be leveraged for easier Python bindings.
+Python language binding is handled through Cython and [PyO3](https://pyo3.rs/latest), with static libraries linked at compile-time before the wheel binaries are packaged, so a user does not need to have Rust installed to run NautilusTrader.

 This project makes the [Soundness Pledge](https://raphlinus.github.io/rust/2020/01/18/soundness-pledge.html):